TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

 .. method:: bytes.decode(encoding="utf-8", errors="strict")
             bytearray.decode(encoding="utf-8", errors="strict")

-   Return a string decoded from the given bytes.
+   Return a string decoded kutoka the given bytes.
 Default encoding is ``'utf-8'``. *errors* may be given to set a different error handling scheme.
 The default for *errors* is ``'strict'``, meaning that encoding errors raise a :exc:`UnicodeError`.
 Other possible values are